ut-amrl/coda-devkit/docs/DATA_REPORT.md

 All depth measurements are provided in meters with respect to the sensor.

 1. 3d_raw directory
 Contains raw 3D sensor data from os1, cam2, and cam3.
 Point clouds in this directory have not been egocompensated or altered in any way.
+We describe the file format for each sensor in the `3d_raw` directory below.
+All units are in meters.

 ```
 os1 - stored as a 32 bit float binary file in the order: x y z intensity.
 In the filename, the {SEQUENCE} is the sequence number and {FRAME} is the frame number within the sequence.
-Point cloud should be reshaped to Nx4 or 1024x128x4 before use.
+Point cloud should be reshaped to Nx4 or 128x1024x4 before use.
 The point clouds follow the standard LiDAR coordinate convention where +x is forward, +y is to the left, and +z is towards the sky.

                z up  x front
                  ^    ^